-Background - Chapter 219 of the Acts of 2016 amended General Laws Chapter 40A, §6 by extending the time period for commencing construction or operations under a building or special permit from six months to twelve months.
-Revising Hanover Zoning Bylaw to be consistent with MA General Laws.
+Advisory Committee Commentary: Chapter 219 of the Acts of 2016 amended General Laws Chapter 40A, §6 by extending the time period for commencing construction or operations under a building or special permit from six months to twelve months.
+This article revises Hanover Zoning Bylaw to be consistent with MA General Laws.
+The Advisory Committee supports the recommendation of the Planning Board.